snel-repo/EMUsort/README.md

 ### Session Folder Structure

 EMUsort relies on a main "session folder", which contains the below 4 items.
-- For Intan, NWB, or Binary datasets, all you need to do is create a new session folder to contain your desired dataset files (Item #1 below)
+- For Intan, NWB, Blackrock, or Binary datasets, all you need to do is create a new session folder to contain your desired dataset files (Item #1 below).
+Note that nested folders are fine but use the leaf folder.
 - For Open Ephys, the session folder itself (dated folder containing 'Record Node ###') will act as the session folder.
 The original dataset files will not be modified.

 Items #2-4, will be generated automatically inside the provided session folder.